Confused About Loss of Pay Deductions? Need Help with Salary Calculations for November!

 K.P.Mohanasundaram

-I am of the view that Sundays and declared holidays shall not be taken into account as working days in the case of ESI.
-Because, if one work on those day(s), he/she would get double wages for that day over and above the salary fixed for a month.
+Dear Axita, I am of the view that Sundays and declared holidays should not be considered as working days in the case of ESI.
+This is because if one works on those days, they would receive double wages for that day over and above the fixed monthly salary.

-So, applying the above logic in the case of Mr.Srinath Manam, the salary on which ESI payable will be Rs.4,800.00 (Rs.5,200.00 - Rs.5,200.00/26*2) and the number of days worked will be 24 (30-4-2) days.
+So, applying the above logic in the case of Mr. Srinath Manam, the salary on which ESI is payable will be Rs.4,800.00 (Rs.5,200.00 - Rs.5,200.00/26*2), and the number of days worked will be 24 (30-4-2) days.

-Please note that payable wages and number of days worked are to be given as inputs while making returns online.
+Please note that payable wages and the number of days worked are to be given as inputs while making returns online.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute